dotnet-websharper/core/docs/SourceMapping.md

 To enable source maps, check the "Enable JavaScript source maps" setting in Developer Tools Settings (cog icon in F12 panel).

-In the Sources tab of the Developer Tools, open a generated `.js` file in the `Scripts/WebSharper` folder to make Chrome load its source mappings.
+In the Sources tab of Developer Tools, open a generated `.js` file in the `Scripts/WebSharper` folder to make Chrome load its source mappings.
 A folder named `FSharpSources` will appear with the original `.fs` files used for WebSharper translation.